The Following: Conception

-In a 2013 interview, Williamson detailed his original script, which would have seen the killers be a Stab fan club of Woodsboro kids working on the orders of a still-alive Stu Macher from prison.
-All the members of the club would have been involved in the killings and the final twist "of the movie was when Sidney walked into the house after Ghostface had killed everyone ... and they all rose up.
-None of them were actually dead and they'd planned the whole thing."
-Williamson then adapted his original script as a television pitch, The Following, removing all references to the Scream franchise.
+Williamson then adapted his original draft as a television pitch, The Following, removing all references to the Scream franchise.
 Williamson pitched The Following to Fox rather than another company because it was "home of his all-time favorite show, 24.
 Comparing Hardy to Jack Bauer, he described the character as someone who "will die saving the moment" and "[carries] the weight of every victim on his shoulders".

 Williamson knew he wanted to produce a show that would be gory and knew it would be controversial.
 When Fox Broadcasting chief operating officer Joe Earley was asked about the subject material, he answered that the network felt pressured to draw in a large audience to equal the broad scope and intensity of the narrative.

 Writing

 To slip gory scenes past the Standards and Practices department at Fox Broadcasting, Williamson explained, "There are tricks...
 Okay, in the same episode there's an actor cutting someone in the jugular, and you're harping on the sex scene?
 So I sent a little email to [Fox Entertainment chairman] Kevin Reilly, and within 15 minutes the broadcast-and-standards people were like, 'It's okay'".